Why AI projects fail

 Finally, measure differently.
 Stop obsessing over model accuracy and start tracking adoption velocity, user confidence, and process evolution.
 The metrics that matter are human, not technical.

 The technology works.
 It’s been working for years.
-The question isn’t whether AI can transform your business.
+The question is not whether AI can transform your business.
 It’s whether your business can transform to work with AI.

-The ones that succeed understand they’re not implementing software.
+The ones that succeed understand they are not implementing software.
 They’re evolving culture.
 And culture eats strategy for breakfast, lunch, and dinner.

 Every.
 Single.
 Time.